aspose-words/Aspose.Words-Documentation/sharepoint/aspose-words-for-sharepoint-documentation/license-aspose-words-for-sharepoint/testing-a-license/_index.md

 ﻿---
-title: Testing a License - Aspose.Words for SharePoint
+title: Testing a License
+second_title: Aspose.Words for SharePoint
 articleTitle: Testing a License
 linktitle: Testing a License
 description: "How to check Aspose.Words for SharePoint licence."